underscoreio/essential-slick/src/pages/4-data_modelling.md

 That's the design approach to take with Slick.
 The row model should reflect the row, not the row plus a bunch of other data from different tables.
 To pull data from across tables, use a query.
+-->

 <div class="callout callout-info">
 **Save your sanity with laziness**

-By defining table queries lazily we can reference them as foreign keys without having to worry about code order.
+Defining foreign keys places constraints on the order in which we have to define our database tables.
+In the example above, the foreign key from `MessageTable` to `UserTable` requires us to place the latter definition above the former in our Scala code.

+Ordering constraints make complex schemas difficult to write.
+Fortunately, we can work around them using `defs` and `lazy vals`.
-In the example below we define table queries after `users` is referenced by the `sender` foreign key in the message table.
+In the example below, the `sender` foreign key is defined above the `users` table that it references.
+However, decause `sender` is a `def` and `users` is a `lazy val`, the code runs fine without any of the `NullPointerExceptions` we would otherwise receive at startup.

 ~~~ scala
 class MessageTable(tag: Tag) extends Table[Message](tag, "message") {